fderepas/unix_memo/markdown/debug_probe.md

 # USB Connection

-The debug probe is connected to the computer using a usb cable.
+The debug probe is connected to the computer using a USB cable.

 Under Linux the probe should appear under ```/dev/ttyACM0```.